NaverCloudPlatform/terraform-provider-ncloud/docs/data-sources/auto_scaling_adjustment_types.md

 The following arguments are supported:

-* `types` - (Optional) This is the list of Auto Scaling Adjustment Types.

 * `filter` - (Optional) Custom filter block as described below.
     * `name` - (Required) The name of the field to filter by.
     * `values` - (Required) Set of values that are accepted for the given field.
     * `regex` - (Optional) is `values` treated as a regular expression.

 ## Attributes Reference

 This data source exports the following attributes in addition to the arguments above:

+* `types` - This is the list of Auto Scaling Adjustment Types.
-* `code` - (Optional) - This is the code for the type of adjustment. </br>
+    * `code` - This is the code for the type of adjustment. </br>
-   Valid Values : `CHANG`, `PRCNT`, `EXACT`
+    Valid Values :</br>
+        `CHANG` - This refers to a `Change in Capacity` adjustment.</br>
+        `PRCNT` - This stands for `Percent Change in Capacity` adjustment.</br>
+        `EXACT` - This code is for an `Exact Capacity` adjustment.

-* `code_name` - (Optional) - This is a more descriptive name for each code. </br>
+    * `code_name` - This is a more descriptive name for each code.</br>
-   Valid Values : `ChangeInCapacity`, `PercentChangeInCapacit`,`ExactCapacity`
+        Valid Values :</br>
-  * `ChangeInCapacity` - This means the auto-scaling policy adjusts the number of instances by a specified absolute number.
+            `ChangeInCapacity` - This means the auto-scaling policy adjusts the number of instances by a specified absolute number.</br>
-  * `PercentChangeInCapacit` - The auto-scaling policy adjusts the number of instances by a specified percentage.
+            `PercentChangeInCapacit` - The auto-scaling policy adjusts the number of instances by a specified percentage.</br>
-  * `ExactCapacity` - The auto-scaling policy adjusts the number of instances to a specified exact number.
+            `ExactCapacity` - The auto-scaling policy adjusts the number of instances to a specified exact number.